Jane Kitto: 2005–2013

-2014–present
+2014–2019

 In 2014 Kitto and Pna Andersson formed a multinational psychedelic rock band called Perfect Blue Sky.
 Both Kitto and Andersson are the founding members of the band and invited well-known musicians as guests to feature on both their two albums and live shows.
 Perfect Blue Sky's first album Emerald was released 2014.

 Their premier line up consisted of Dave Getz and Peter Albin (Big Brother and the Holding Company) and Danny Oakhill (Turksize) from Australia.
 The premier concert was in Stockholm at Stampen, followed by other shows including Puistoblues and Pieksämäki Beach Blues festivals in Finland.
 She also continued to tour as a solo artist, mainly throughout Scandinavia.

 2015 Perfect Blue Sky performed at Darwin's Sea Breeze Festival in Australia, with guest Allen Murphy former drummer for The Village People and Australian Aboriginal band Yothu Yindi and Danny Oakhill on keyboards.
 This was followed later by another series of shows in Scandinavia, with Weine Johansson on bass and Bil Bryant on drums.

 The second album The Eye of Tilos was released in 2017, featuring once again Dave Getz, Jerry Donahue, Frank Bessard and Danny Oakhill.
 Perfect Blue Sky completed BBC UK live radio tours in 2017-2018 including BBC Essex BBC Oxford, BBC Lancashire, BBC Cornwall, Metro Radio, Total Rock Radio and Phoenix FM in May 2017.

-In early 2021, Kitto published Atlantic Cover Sessions as an online release only.
-To date, she currently performs solo live shows mainly via her agent-manager Jari Hämmalainen at Gogo Rodeo Agency based in Finland as well as Sweden, UK, France and Australia alongside touring and recording with Perfect Blue Sky.